Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Methods

 where $\alpha_i$ and $\alpha_j$ are node-specific parameters determined by maximum likelihood estimation to preserve the expected degree sequence~\cite{vallarano2021fast,mastrandrea2014enhanced}.

-While the UBCM provides a theoretically unbiased framework for the unweighted network generation, its practical implementation faces two critical computational challenges that have limited its widespread adoption.
-The first challenge is \emph{parameter inference}, which requires solving a non-linear optimization problem to estimate $\alpha_i$ through maximum likelihood estimation.
-This involves solving system equations with computational complexity ${\cal O}(N^2)$, though recent work introduces an efficient solver and model to reduce inference time~\cite{gabrielli2019grand,parisi2020faster,vallarano2021fast}.
+While the UBCM provides a theoretically unbiased framework for unweighted network generation, its practical implementation faces two critical computational challenges that have limited its widespread adoption.
+The first challenge is \emph{parameter inference}, which requires solving a non-linear optimization problem to estimate $\alpha_i$ through maximum likelihood estimation (MLE).
+This involves solving a system of equations with computational complexity ${\cal O}(N^2)$, though recent work introduces efficient solvers and models to reduce inference time~\cite{gabrielli2019grand,parisi2020faster,vallarano2021fast}.

 The second and more persistent challenge is \emph{network sampling}.
-The traditional brute-force sampling approach evaluates edge probability $p^{\text{UBCM}}_{ij}$ for every pair of nodes, which is impractical for sampling large networks.
+The traditional brute-force sampling approach evaluates the edge probability $p^{\text{UBCM}}_{ij}$ for every pair of nodes, which is impractical for sampling large networks.
 For example, for a network with $N = 10,000$ nodes, approximately 50 million probability evaluations are required.
-Furthermore, random networks are often used as null models for network analysis, requiring generating hundreds or thousands of network instances in an ensemble for robust statistical inference, multiplying this computational burden accordingly.
+Furthermore, random networks are often used as null models for network analysis, requiring the generation of hundreds or thousands of network instances in an ensemble for robust statistical inference, multiplying this computational burden accordingly.
 Therefore, this sampling bottleneck remains the primary obstacle preventing the adoption of theoretically rigorous configuration models in practice.